Laboratoire-de-Chemoinformatique/SynPlanner/docs/methods/standardization.rst

 Reaction standardization
 ================================

-This page explains how to do a reaction standardization in SynPlanner.
+This page explains how to do a reaction standardization in ``SynPlanner``.

 Reaction mapping
 --------------------------------